 \section{Preliminaries}

-In this section we recall some basic definitions and facts about Grothendieck group, partially ordered abelian semigroup, Cuntz semigroup, and Sylvester rank function.
+In this section we recall some basic definitions and facts about Grothendieck groups, partially ordered abelian semigroups, Cuntz semigroups, and Sylvester rank functions.
 Throughout this article, all unital rings are assumed to be nonzero.